-Gyuto knife is a classical chef knife with a western-style famous for its multifunctional properties for cutting, slicing, and chopping anything from meat, fish, herbs, vegetables, and fruits.
-The meaning of the gyuto word is beef sword when you translate it from Japanese to English.
+Gyuto knife is a classical chef knife with a Western-style famous for its multifunctional properties for cutting, slicing, and chopping anything from meat, fish, herbs, vegetables, and fruits.
+The meaning of the Gyuto word is beef sword when you translate it from Japanese to English.

 The standard size is between 6” to 12”.
 The handle design is usually oval and octagonal.
 The materials used for making them are VG-10 Steel, SG2 Steel, or AUS10A Steel.
 These materials are more rigid, retain their sharpening, and are highly corrosion resistant due to their super-refined shape for razor-sharp design blades.

-They have a dual beveled blade design which offers extra performance.
+They have a dual beveled blade design, which offers extra performance.
 Due to having hard and forged construction, they retain their sharpness for a long time, reducing your efforts in maintaining the knife.
-While taking to the cons of the gyuto knives, the biggest downside is their prices which are much higher than a simple western chef knife.
+While taking to the cons of the gyuto knives, the biggest downside is their prices, which are much higher than a simple Western chef knife.

 It is a curved Japanese gyuto knife with a long extended spine perfect for chopping, slicing, cutting, and cleaning purposes.
 The knife’s blade featured Damascus steel layered construction with VG-10 material for maximum hardness and strength.
-The blade’s external surface featured a dimple structure that is great for an excellent slicing experience.
+The blade’s external surface features a dimple structure that is great for an excellent slicing experience.

 The blade is 7” long with an octagonal wooden handle for maximum grip.
 The great benefit of using the gyuto chef knife is for chopping and slicing purposes due to its curved and dimple blade layout.
-For cleaning and maintaining purposes, only hand wash is recommended.
+For cleaning and maintenance purposes, only hand wash is recommended.
 There is no need for frequent sharpening due to extra rugged and long-lasting blades.

 What Is A Chef Knife?